easbar/jetty_jmh_benchmark/README.md

 measureSumArray is proportional to the array size measureSumArrayHttp does not take much longer than measureSumArray, which can be expected because the server overhead is small according to measureBaselineHttp

-... however, on some other machines things aren't as clear, like this one:
+...
+However, on some other machines things aren't as clear, like this one:

 ```
 Benchmark                             (size)  Mode  Cnt   Score    Error  Units